Immunity Boosters: The Best Foods to Improve Your Immune SystemBy Leslie Barrie Reviewed by Briana Rodriquez, R.D. Science-Backed

 Photo by Lucian Alexe on Unsplash

-While most citrus fruits are packed with vitamin C, red peppers are often overlooked as a fantastic source.
+While most citrus fruits are packed with vitamin C, red peppers are often overlooked as a fantastic source of vitamins and minerals.
 In fact, a half-cup of red bell peppers have over 150% of your total vitamin C needs for the day.3

-Eating a diet filled with vitamin C-rich foods can help keep your immune system healthy.3 The vitamin is a powerful antioxidant that can prevent infections by helping your body form beneficial antibodies.4
+Eating a diet filled with vitamin C-rich fruits and vegetables can help keep your immune system healthy.3 The vitamin is a powerful antioxidant that can prevent infections by helping your body form beneficial antibodies.4

 Enjoy it: Slice up red pepper and use the strips to scoop up a healthy hummus dip (if your goals include weight loss, an ideal serving size is about two tablespoons of hummus).
 Or toss some bell peppers in a stir-fry, on the grill, or mix them with green beans and a hot sauce vinaigrette.